CarinadeKlerk/lookit-stimuli-template/README.md

 Repository for stimuli to be used in Lookit studies.

-## Getting started

-1. Log in to GitHub, making an account if you don't already have one.

-2. Click the "Fork" button at the top right of this page.
-This will copy the template stimuli repository to your own account.

-3. Edit the description (which will still be "A template repository for Lookit researchers who want to host their stimuli on GitHub") so it reflects the planned content of your repository.

 ## Adding your stimuli

 From your own fork, you can add stimuli right in GitHub like this: